modcarroll/ibm-cloud-backup-notebook/README.md

 6.)
 Give your notebook description (optional) and select the runtime.
 Make sure to select a Python runtime.
 (Note: The Name field will be automatically populated during the next step.)

 7.)
 Click 'Choose file' and select 'IBM Cloud Backup.ipynb' from your machine.
 If you prefer a different name, edit the Name field here.
+Select 'Create notebook.'

 8.)
-From here, follow the directions in the notebook to add your credentials and run.
+Once the notebook loads, position your cursor in the block near the top that says, "# Insert project credentials here by clicking the three ellipses on the toolbar above then 'Insert project token'".
+Click the three ellipses on the toolbar above and click 'Insert project token.'

+9.)
+Scroll down to the credentials section.
+Modify the credentials in the specified fields for the Assistant and Discovery instances you would like to backup.

+10.)
+On the toolbar, click Cell > Run All.